 - Seattle Coffee Gear: for decades, SCG has been a reliable seller, and they have excellent customer service and support.

 - 1st in coffee: they have a good product offering.
 It has outstanding deals for refurbished top-quality automatic espresso machines.
 Moreover, they have excellent customer service and a “lowest price policy” worth considering.

 - Breville: Breville is one of the strongest players in this price range.
 If you check the Breville store, you’ll notice that they have more colors available for their machines and some cool features like extended warranty and coffee subscriptions.

-- DeLonghi: the Italian giant offers good quality espresso machines at a reasonable price.
+- DeLonghi: the Italian giant offers good quality espresso machines that are reasonably priced.
 Indeed, the most affordable machine on our list belongs to DeLonghi.
 The brand has a decent offering of automatic and semiautomatic espresso machines.

 - Williams-Sonoma: although it has a more limited selection of espresso machines, this shop offers some good deals worth checking out.

 - Wayfair: it isn’t the first online shop you think about before getting an espresso machine.
-Yet, it has some cool coffee gear, and they eventually have some attractive offers and discounts.
+Yet, it has some cool coffee gear, and they eventually offer attractive prices and discounts.

 Espresso machines under $500: Key Features

 Technical specifications can be overwhelming.
 For this reason, we drilled down the key features to decide which is the best espresso machine for under $500.